Meadowlarke/Bibliography/Bibliography.md

 >See [Duane, week 4](#Duane, R4)

-> p.
 311: Journalistic criticism (is kindof dull)

-> p.
 311: Anlysis is accountable, professional criticism.

-> p.
 313: Attempts of analysis to be scientific and non judgmental.

-> p.
 314: Germanic ideology in analysis.

-> p.
 316: End of tonality, Tovey, and the founding of Analysis.

-> p.
 317: Schenker.

-> p.
 317: Rudolph Reti.

-> p.
 319: "New music."

-> p.
 323: The idea of moving beyond analysis.

-> p.
 325: What Schenker misses.

 ### Kernodle, Tammy L. "Work the Works: The Role of African-American Women in the Development of Contemporary Gospel." _Black Music Research Journal_ 26, no. 1 (2006): 89-109.